-We will cover a temporary supply of your drug during the first 90 days) of your membership in the plan if you were new and during the first 90 days of the calendar year if you were in the plan last year.
-This temporary supply will be for a maximum of 30 days.
+- If you are a new member, we will cover a temporary supply of your drug during the first 90 days of your membership in the plan. - If you were in the plan last year, we will cover a temporary supply of your drug during the first 90 days of the calendar year. - This temporary supply will be for a maximum of 30 days.
 If your prescription is written for fewer days, we will allow multiple fills to provide up to a maximum of 30 days of medication.
 The prescription must be filled at a network pharmacy.
-(Please note that the long-term care pharmacy may provide the drug in smaller amounts at a time to prevent waste.)

-• For those members who have been in the plan for more than 90 days and reside in a long-term care (LTC) facility and need a supply right away:

-We will cover one 31-day supply of a particular drug, or less if your prescription is written for fewer days.
-This is in addition to the above temporary supply situation.

-• In addition, all members who experience a level of care change are eligible for a transition supply to facilitate switching to a formulary medication or to request a formulary exception.
+(Please note that the long-term care pharmacy may provide the drug in smaller amounts at a time to prevent waste.) - For those members who have been in the plan for more than 90 days and reside in a long-term care facility and need a supply right away: - We will cover one 31-day supply emergency supply of a particular drug, or less if your prescription is written for fewer days.
+This is in addition to the above temporary supply. - In addition, all members who experience a level of care change are eligible for a transition supply to facilitate switching to a formulary medication or to request a formulary exception.
 The quantity of this transition supply will be determined on a case-by-case basis.
 A level of care change is when a member changes from one treatment setting to another.
 For example, if a member is discharged from an inpatient facility to home on a non-formulary medication, the member will be eligible for a transition supply of that non-formulary medication.